bwrrp/prsc.js/docs/prsc.complete.md

 ## complete() function

-Creates a parser that applies the given parser and only succeeds (returning the inner parser's result) if parsing concludes at the end of the input string.
+Creates a Parser that applies the given parser and only succeeds (returning the inner parser's result) if parsing concludes at the end of the input string.

 <b>Signature:</b>